success4lyf/Cafe-App-Project/README.md

 ## Client Requirements

 As a business:
-- I want to. maintain a collection of products and couriers.
+- I want to maintain a collection of products and couriers.
 - When a customer makes a new order, I need to create this on the system.
 - I need to be able to update the status of an order i.e: preparing, out-for-delivery, delivered.
 - When I exit myapp, I need all data to be persisted and not lost.